testcontainers/testcontainers-go/docs/features/common_functional_options.md

 By default, the container is started in the default Docker network.
 If you want to use a different Docker network, you can use the `WithNetwork(networkName string, alias string)` option, which receives the new network name and an alias as parameters, creating the new network, attaching the container to it, and setting the network alias for that network.

+If the network already exists, _Testcontainers for Go_ won't create a new one, but it will attach the container to it and set the network alias.

 #### Docker type modifiers

 If you need an advanced configuration for the container, you can leverage the following Docker type modifiers: